adamsoliev/bearblog/intro-sql/blogpost.md

 * **$S_2 = \{"A", "B", "C", "D", "E"\}$** (a set of names)
 * **$S_3 = \{2023$-$10$-$02, 2022$-$07$-$11, 2025$-$01$-$12, 2019$-$03$-$27, 2026$-$12$-$03\}$** (a set of dates)

-A possible relation $R$ on these three sets could be:
+A possible table $R$ on these three sets could be:

 | ID | Name | Date |
 |---|---|---|